sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 ### Display ASTRAL support values on the tree

 ASTRAL provides various measures of clade or bipartition [support](https://github.com/smirarab/ASTRAL/blob/master/astral-tutorial.md#branch-length-and-support).
-They can be displayed on the tree using [Figtree](http://tree.bio.ed.ac.uk/software/figtree/) or custom R scripts.
+They can be displayed on the tree using [Figtree](http://tree.bio.ed.ac.uk/software/figtree/) or custom R scripts (check the scripts section).

 To interpret the support values provided by Astral, look at [S. Mirarab](https://github.com/smirarab/ASTRAL/blob/master/astral-tutorial.md#branch-length-and-support) website.